 Force Landed January 16, 1942

 Assigned to the 11th Air Force, 28th Bombardment Group, 77th Bombardment Squadron.
 No known nose art or nickname.
-On December 29, 1941 arrived at Elmendorf Field.
+Flown northward arriving at Elmendorf Field on December 29, 1941.

-On January 16, 1942 one of three B-26s that took off from Elmendorf Field on a ferry flight to the south.
+On January 16, 1942 took off from Elmendorf Field piloted by W. J. Dancer as one of three B-26s on a ferry flight to the south.
 Low on fuel, all three Marauders force landed wheels up at Smith River in British Columbia.
 During the crash, the nose section was wrecked.
 Also lost were B-26 40-1501 and B-26 40-1459.

 The entire crew was later rescued.

 During 1942, this aircraft was stripped for usable parts by the U.S. Army Air Force (USAAF).
 Until September 1971, the wreckage remained in situ.